wdbo/webdocbook/INSTALL.md

     (or, at least, `.htaccess` files must be activated)[^1]
 -   [PHP 5.3.0](http://php.net/) or higher.

-If you have not downloaded an "**out-of-the-box**" version of DocBook, you will need to manually build your installation.
+If you had not downloaded an "**out-of-the-box**" version of DocBook, you will need to manually build your installation.
 To do so, you need to install [Composer](http://getcomposer.org/) on your system.